richelbilderbeek/k3reviews/K3Faq.md

 ### Richel

 I think it shows my thorough knowledge of the ouvre of K3 and I hope Studio 100 (the producers of K3) will ask me for advice when choosing new songs.

+Additionally, I enjoy to compare the opinions given.

 ## Do you consider yourself a fan?